For moderate to severe rheumatoid arthritis (RA) in adult TNFi-IR patients1

 Serious hypersensitivity reactions such as anaphylaxis and angioedema were reported in patients receiving RINVOQ in clinical trials.
 If a clinically significant hypersensitivity reaction occurs, discontinue RINVOQ and institute appropriate therapy.

-Gastrointestinal perforations have been reported in clinical studies with RINVOQ.
-Monitor RINVOQ-treated patients who may be at risk for gastrointestinal perforation (e.g., patients with a history of diverticulitis or taking NSAIDs).
+Gastrointestinal (GI) perforations have been reported in clinical trials with RINVOQ.
+Monitor RINVOQ-treated patients who may be at risk for gastrointestinal perforation (e.g., patients with a history of diverticulitis or taking NSAIDs or corticosteroids).
 Promptly evaluate patients presenting with new onset abdominal pain for early identification of GI perforation.

 Neutropenia: Treatment with RINVOQ was associated with an increased incidence of neutropenia (absolute neutrophil count [ANC] <1000 cells/mm3).